wave0915/kickstarter-analysis/README.md

 ## Conclusion
 We have looked up [Kickstarter](Kickstarter_Challenge.xlsx) data to help Louise analyzing theater trends with tables and charts.
 As we set up launch date and goals as factors that cause the successful or failed outcomes, we can conclude which month and amount will help Louise to set up her Kickstarter campaign.
-According to the graph charts May is the best month to start her campaign and it is better to lower her goal amount, which is $10,000, since goals with less than $1,000 have better successful percentage.
+According to the graph charts May is the best month to start her campaign.
+And it is better to lower her goal amount, which is $10,000, since goals with less than $1,000 have better successful percentage, and as the amount increases the successful percentage dicreases.